The City of Wheat Ridge Response to Return to Normal:

-Due to the Coronavirus (COVID-19) emergency, extenuating circumstances do exist and the City Clerk’s office may need up to 10 business days to respond to CORA requests.
+Due to the number of requests that we have received, extenuating circumstances do exist and the City Clerk’s office may need up to 10 business days to respond to CORA requests.

 Whenever practical, the City Clerk’s office strives to send CORA documents within three business days of the request.
-However during the current National State of Emergency (declared by the President), and the Colorado State of Emergency (declared by the Governor), like many municipal governments across the state and the country, our City Hall is currently closed to the public.
-This means many of our city staff are working remotely which makes many documents inaccessible and the process of compiling them more time consuming.
+However, like many municipal governments across the state and the country, this means many of our city staff are working in the office or remotely, which makes many documents inaccessible and the process of compiling them more time consuming.

-Please be assured we will do everything we can, and in compliance with the states of emergency, to fulfill your CORA request at the earliest possible date.
+Please be assured we will do everything we can to fulfill your CORA request at the earliest possible date.
 Your understanding and patience is very much appreciated.

 I encourage all of our residents, business owners and visitors to take the appropriate precautions to protect yourself and your loved ones from this potentially deadly virus while also remembering to take some time to do those things that bring you joy as a way to balance all the “bad news” with a sense of well being.